 I am a relational psychotherapist with a passion for developing collaborative and respectful relationships with the people I work with, providing a safe space to talk, think and understand.
 It is really important to me that my work with clients is founded upon the values of compassion, authenticity, curiosity and kindness.
 I really enjoy meeting individuals who are invested in their therapy as I work alongside them and support them to make the changes they desire while honouring their agency and autonomy in living a life that is of value and has meaning for them.

 Some areas of particular interest to me are psychological and relationship difficulties which perhaps have their basis in a persons early relationships and early life experiences.
 I also have an interest in working with people diagnosed with life limiting and physical illnesses and those who are bereaved.

-I am an accredited psychotherapist registered with the United Kingdom Council for Psychotherapy (UKCP).
+I undertook my psychotherapy training at Metanoia Institute and am an accredited psychotherapist registered with the United Kingdom Council for Psychotherapy (UKCP).
 I also trained to be a Cognitive Analytic Therapy (CAT) practitioner with the Association of Cognitive Analytic Therapy (ACAT).
-I am currently completing a professional Doctorate in Counselling Psychology with Metanoia Institute and therefore also have a membership with The British Psychological Society (BPS).
 I am bound by the stringent codes of conduct and ethical requirements of these professional organisations.
 I also hold a BSc Honours in Psychology and a diploma in psychodynamic counselling.
-I have been working therapeutically for over 9 years within the NHS and local health service with adults across the lifespan.
+I have been working therapeutically for over 10 years within the NHS and local health service with adults across the lifespan.